 Under our Annual Incentive Plan, employees must remain employed through the applicable payment date in order to be entitled to receive an annual bonus for a year; otherwise, payment of the annual bonus is at our discretion.
-Bonuses are paid during the month of March for the prior year, so termination of the named executive officers as of the end of 2021 would have meant that they were not entitled to receive a cash bonus or SLO award based on 2021 performance.
+Bonuses are paid during the month of March for the prior year, so termination of the named executive officers as of the end of 2022 would have meant that they were not entitled to receive a cash bonus or SLO award based on 2022 performance.
 For a termination of employment before the bonus payment date, the payment of an annual bonus is discretionary depending on the circumstances.
-Under his offer letter agreement, however, Mr. Doheny will receive a pro rata annual bonus in case of a termination without cause or for good reason.
-The annual bonus paid (as cash and/or SLO award) under the Annual Incentive Plan to each named executive officer for 2021 was as follows: Mr. Doheny, \$1,716,361; Mr. Chammas, \$513,398; Mr. Stephens, \$460,800; Mr. Pupkin, \$270,000; and Ms. Willis, \$286,587.
-These amounts may not represent the amounts that would have been awarded if the named executive officers had terminated employment at the end of 2021 for any of the reasons noted above.
-Mr. Sullivan received a completion bonus of \$167,000 in 2021 but was not eligible for a bonus under the 2021 Annual Incentive Plan
+Under his 2017 Offer Letter, however, Mr. Doheny will receive a pro rata annual bonus in case of a termination without cause or for good reason.
+The annual bonus paid (as cash and/or SLO award) under the Annual Incentive Plan to each named executive officer for 2022 was as follows: Mr. Doheny, \$2,160,144; Mr. Chammas, \$642,763; Mr. Thomsen, \$419,317; Mr. Stephens, \$563,305; and Mr. Pupkin, \$467,720.
+These amounts may not represent the amounts that would have been awarded if the named executive officers had terminated employment at the end of 2022 for any of the reasons noted above.